georgeflanagin/jupyter/README.md

   workstation (`localhost`).
 The UIDs need not match, and no centralized authentication is used.
 - The script assumes ssh keys are available for the connections; the operation should be fully automatic, requiring no user interaction.
+If you do not have keys installed on the cluster, then you will be interrupted by prompts for passwords as the notebook starts.
 - The default browser is used.
 If you set the `BROWSER` environment variable on your workstation, another browser can be used.

+## Known performance limitations

+The notebook may not launch on busy nodes.
+This problem is caused by nodes being "over subscribed," meaning that five seconds is not long enough to launch the browser following the allocation of your job.
+The solution is to try a different partition.

 ## How to use it